 To minimise the risk of potential blood donors transmitting infectious agents to patients, all donations are subjected to stringent screening procedures.
-The Australian Red Cross Blood Service mandatory testing includes the screening of donations for a number of transfusion-transmissible viruses which include;
+Australian Red Cross Lifeblood mandatory testing includes the screening of donations for a number of transfusion-transmissible viruses which include:

 - Human Immunodeficiency Virus (HIV) 1 and 2

 - Hepatitis B Virus (HBV)

 - Hepatitis C Virus (HCV)

 - Human T-cell lymphotropic virus (HTLV) I and II

 When required, some red cell and platelet donations also undergo screening for Cytomegalovirus (CMV) antibodies in order to provide a CMV seronegative inventory of cellular components.
 However, leucodepletion may be equal to CMV seronegativity in the prevention of transfusion transmission of CMV.